Ask questions in the Newbie Thread at /r/airforce

 What’s the difference?

 When you enlist in the USAF you are given the option of enlisting for 4 or 6 years.
 There is one other option called National Call to Service that is a roughly two year enlistment, but that is only for certain jobs and very difficult to get, so I’ll focus on four or six.
+Also, please note that some jobs require you to enlist for six years, such as linguist, due to their training being almost two years long.

 First of all, regardless of if you enlist for two, four or six years, your actual commitment to the AF is eight years.
 If you enlist for four years and get out, they can technically call you back for another four years if they need you.
 You are just in the Inactive Ready Reserve.
 So keep that in mind before you enlist.